Updated March 30, 2020

 - Communicate quickly with patients regarding required surgery cancellations through April 21st, 2020.
 Share information from the governor’s order and TMB with patients and explain; many of them may already be aware.
 Document these discussions or communications with patients in the medical record.

-- If you determine an elective surgery is necessary and will not violate Executive Order GA 09 or TMB Emergency Rules, per the TMB FAQs, “Documentation is key.
+- If you determine an elective surgery is necessary and will not violate Executive Order GA 09 or TMB Emergency Rules, per the TMB FAQs, (expired link) “Documentation is key.
 It is very important that the medical record clearly reflects why the elective surgery or procedure was necessary to prevent serious adverse medical consequences or death.
 This documentation could include information on the patient’s medical history, prescriptions, lab results, imaging, or other relevant factors used to help make the determination of the necessity of the surgery or procedure.”

 - Keep a list or develop a reminder system to trigger rescheduling of all procedures when the crisis has passed.
 Prioritize procedures for patients who may be at greater risk due to extended delays.
 Set reminders or develop a tickler system to ensure no patients are "lost" to follow up.